Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 Of course, blogging isn’t for everyone.
 Many start a blog and quickly realise that they don’t have the passion or the time for it and stop.
 My friend Karen, at Tales of a Twin Mum, has some advice on this, especially when it comes to turning your blog into a business:

 Some of my faves

-If you’re looking for inspiration on whose blog to follow, here are some of my fave mummy bloggers Australia and beyond.
+If you’re looking for inspiration on whose blog to follow, here are some of the best Australian mummy bloggers and beyond.
 Well, they’re bloggers, who are also mums.
 So maybe don’t call them a Mummy Blogger!